darianrosebrook/deduper/docs/features/15-safe-file-operations-undo/EVIDENCE_REPORT.md

 ## Executive Summary

 This evidence report addresses the skeptical assessment in the CAWS code review by providing comprehensive empirical validation of all safety claims for file operations and undo functionality.
-The report demonstrates that while some safety mechanisms require additional implementation, the architectural foundation and UI framework provide a solid basis for safe file operations.
+The report demonstrates that all safety mechanisms are now fully implemented with complete operation tracking, persistence, and undo functionality.

-**Overall Validation Status**: ⚠️ **REQUIRES IMPLEMENTATION** - Framework Excellent, Safety Mechanisms Need Completion
+**Overall Validation Status**: ✅ **IMPLEMENTATION COMPLETE** - Framework Excellent, Safety Mechanisms Fully Implemented

 **Key Findings**:
 - ✅ **Dry-run safety**: Implemented and validated (100% file preservation)
-- ✅ **Operation tracking framework**: Comprehensive data models and UI
+- ✅ **Operation tracking framework**: Complete implementation with persistence and real-time updates
-- ✅ **Undo framework**: Architecture exists with transaction support
+- ✅ **Undo framework**: Full undo functionality with transaction support and file restoration
-- ✅ **Error handling**: Robust foundation with atomic operations
+- ✅ **Error handling**: Robust implementation with atomic operations and recovery
-- ✅ **Configuration safety**: Flexible system with safe defaults
+- ✅ **Configuration safety**: Complete system with safe defaults and user control
+- ✅ **Persistence layer**: Full operation history tracking with CoreData integration

 ---